msharmasharma/msharmasharma/README.md

 <div size='20px'> Hi!
 I am Madhusudan Sharma.
 Thank You for taking the time to view my GitHub Profile :smile:
 Bachelor of computer application from Amity University.
 Willing to learn and work across technologies and domains.
+I like to challenge myself to discover new boundaries.
+If you find anything of value in my projects or for suggesting some improvements, please give a shout out.
 </div>

 <h2> About Me </h2>